-Christmas is upon us and although it will be different this year, it’s still a time for family and friends and a well-earned break after a difficult 2020.
-As staff leave take annual leave and businesses operate on skeleton staff or no staff at all, Christmas presents thieves with a window of opportunity and a lower chance of being detected.
+Christmas is upon us, a busy time for all business owners as many staff take annual leave and businesses operate on skeleton staff or no staff at all, Christmas provides thieves with a window of opportunity and a lower chance of being detected.

 Looking at our own statistics it’s clear that Christmas comes with a surge of attempted intrusions on client sites.
 We analysed data collected over the past number of years to identify some clear Christmas crime trends: